farezv/farezv.github.io/README.md

 # Kasper

 My blog uses a port of Ghost's default theme [Casper](https://github.com/tryghost/casper) for Jekyll.
-Feel free to fork, change, modify and re-use it.

 ## How to use it